 Porto is synonymous with Douro, and it’d be a shame to leave the “City of Bridges” without embarking on a Douro river cruise.

-To enjoy the view o the Luis I Bridge from the Douro, Captain Ulysses suggests the “6 Bridges Cruise”.
-While you can buy tickets on the banks of the Douro, the Captain recommends booking your cruise online, especially during high season and school holidays.
+To enjoy the view of the Luis I Bridge from the Douro, Captain Ulysses highly recommends the “6 Bridges Cruise”.
+While you can buy tickets on the banks of the Douro, the Captain recommends booking your cruise online, especially during high season and school holidays: